dennislee22/spark-impala-AI/README.md

 4. Rerun the same spark job to append the same or different csv files with the same number of rows into the same Iceberg table.

-5. Execute the following queries in CDW.
+5. Execute the following query in CDW.
 Note that the number of rows have doubled as the Spark job append the csv files into the same table.

 ```
 SELECT COUNT(*) FROM celltowers